UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-`@type='pid'` is used in collection-level records to indicate featured items and should not be migrated.
+:code:`@type='pid'` is used in collection-level records to indicate featured items and should not be migrated.

 Justification
 ^^^^^^^^^^^^^

 We will determine alternate ways of modeling featured item metadata post-migration.

 XPath
 ^^^^^

 :code:`relatedItem/identifier[@type='pid']`

 Decision